Is there a “best way” to enable various types of hybrid cloud architecture?

 This combination of deployment form factors, standard APIs and wirelines for system/application integration, data federation and WAN optimization is what makes Solace the no-brainer choice for the hybrid cloud architectural reality of enterprises today.
 Solving these types of challenges is exactly what puts Solace into a different league for data movement and is why I love my job!

-If you’re interested in connecting either our Hardware Appliance or Solace Cloud form factors to your PCF applications, please read this post for a step-by-step tutorial of how to configure a user provisioned service.
+If you’re interested in connecting either our Hardware Appliance or cloud form factors to your PCF applications, please read this post for a step-by-step tutorial of how to configure a user provisioned service.

 Conversely, if you want to try out our Solace Messaging Tile for PCF visit our page on Pivnet.